 Colonizers engaged in gold mining and cattle ranching, then timber logging, which became the dominant economic engine of the region by the late 1800s.

 To capitalize off of an increasingly productive lumber trade, a railroad was carved into the rugged landscape starting in 1905.
 The Northwestern Pacific traversed a wide variety of terrain, from rolling hills and plains to redwood forests to rocky northern coasts.
-But the most difficult-to-build section of the railroad was a 75-mile stretch known as the Eel River Canyon.
+However, the most difficult-to-build section of the railroad was a 75-mile stretch known as the Eel River Canyon.
 This steep-walled area is geologically unstable and prone to massive landslides and washouts.
 Despite the difficulty of the terrain, the railroad persevered, completing construction in 1915.

 Ironically, the “golden spike ceremony” planned to celebrate the railroad’s completion was delayed by a landslide.
 And it wouldn’t be the last time natural forces disrupted this rail line.

-“At many times it was the most expensive line in the entire nation to maintain, just because of all the landslides,” explained Alicia Haman, executive director of the non-profit Friends of the Eel River.
+“At many times, it was the most expensive line in the entire nation to maintain, just because of all the landslides,” explained Alicia Haman, executive director of the non-profit Friends of the Eel River.
 “There were a lot of fatal incidents, with rail cars ending up in the river, and so it just became a huge burden.”

 Today, kayakers often navigate from the headwaters in Mendocino National Forest to the river’s end in Humboldt Bay.
 Along the way, they have to dodge twisted rail lines, collapsed culverts, and entire train cars submerged in the water.